mozilla/prio-processor/deployment/testing-v4-gcloud-self/README.md

 This directory contains terraform configuration to bring relevant resources for an integration test of the prio-processor v4.x containers.

-To create a new project that uses the same configuration, change the terraform backend appropriately.
+To create a new environment that uses the same configuration, change the terraform backend appropriately.
 Here, the state is placed into a storage bucket that has been created beforehand.
-Ensure the project has also been created.
-Then:
+Ensure the GCP project has also been created.
+Then run the terraform for the ingestion and server A resource:

 ```bash
 cd terraform